-FTCC offers a 17 credit hour Nursing Assistant Certificate in the Curriculum Division.
+FTCC offers a 17 credit hour Nurse Aide Certificate in the Curriculum Division.
 This Certificate offers college credit for the following courses over two semesters.

 If you are a caring and compassionate person who wants to make a positive impact in a health care profession, this career may be for you.
 It will also be an excellent foundation for other areas of health care.